-As of April 1, 2018, we had 63 full-time employees, including six employees in management (including our executive officers), 27 employees in research and development, 15 employees in manufacturing and operations, five employees in regulatory and quality and 10 employees in finance and administration.
-All of our full-time employees are employed in the United States
+As of June 30, 2018, we had 60 full-time employees, including seven employees in management (including our executive officers), 26 employees in research and development, 15 employees in manufacturing and operations, four employees in regulatory and quality and eight employees in general and administration.
+All of our full-time employees are employed in the United States.